Great Seal of the Realm: History

 In 1688, while attempting to flee to France during the Glorious Revolution, James II allegedly attempted to destroy his Great Seal by throwing it into the River Thames, in the hope that the machinery of government would cease to function.
 James's successors, William III and Mary II, used the same seal matrix in their new Great Seal.
 This may have been a deliberate choice, in order to imply the continuity of government.
 A new obverse was created, but the reverse was crudely adapted by inserting a female figure beside the male figure.
 When Mary died, the obverse returned to the design used by James II, while the female figure was deleted from the reverse.
 Thus, William III used a seal that was identical to James II's, except for changes to the legend and coat of arms.

-Edward VIII, who abdicated in order to marry Wallis Simpson only a few months after succeeding to the throne, never selected a design for his own seal and continued to use that of his predecessor, George V. Only one matrix of the Great Seal exists at a time, and since the wax used for the Great Seal has a high melting point, the silver plates that cast the seal eventually wear out.
+The 1922 secession from the United Kingdom of the Irish Free State impelled a change in the royal style, which was agreed at the 1926 Imperial Conference and effected by the Royal and Parliamentary Titles Act 1927, after which a new Great Seal was [made] with the new style.
+The 1927 act referred to the "Great Seal of the Realm" as opposed to the previously usual "Great Seal of the United Kingdom" on the basis that the latter designation was too narrow, ignoring the use of the seal in relation to other Dominions of the British Commonwealth.
+Edward VIII, who abdicated only a few months after succeeding to the throne, never selected a design for his own seal and continued to use that of his predecessor, George V. Only one matrix of the Great Seal exists at a time, and since the material used for the Great Seal has a high melting point, the silver plates that cast the seal eventually wear out.
 The longer-lived British monarchs have had several Great Seals during their reigns, and Queen Victoria had to select four different Great Seal designs during her sixty-three years on the throne.